 How to Get There

-Karuizawa is a straight shot from the Tokyo Station on the JR Hokuriku Shinkansen.
-The trip takes less than 1 1/2 hours and is covered by the JR Pass.
+Karuizawa is a straight shot from Tokyo Station on the JR Hokuriku Shinkansen.
+The trip takes less than one and a half hours and is covered by the JR Pass.

 Karuizawa started off as a post town along the old Nakasendo Highway that connected Kyoto and Edo (modern-day Tokyo)